๐Ÿš€Astrophysics II

 Type Ib Supernovae

-• Helium lines present, hydrogen absent in spectra, indicating the star retained its helium layer but nothing beyond
+• Helium lines present, hydrogen absent in spectra.
+The star retained its helium layer but shed everything beyond it.
+This spectral signature is your key diagnostic.

 Type Ic Supernovae

-• Neither hydrogen nor helium lines in spectra; often associated with Wolf-Rayet stars that shed their envelopes through intense winds
+• Neither hydrogen nor helium lines in spectra.
+Often associated with Wolf-Rayet stars, which are massive stars that have shed their envelopes through intense radiation-driven winds.

 Exotic Collapse Mechanisms: Edge Cases in Stellar Death